bormaxi8080/osint-timeline/DRAFT.md

 VulnX is an intelligent Bot, Shell can achieve automatic injection, and help researchers detect security vulnerabilities CMS system.
 It can perform a quick CMS security detection, information collection (including sub-domain name, ip address, country information, organizational information and time zone, etc.) and vulnerability scanning: https://github.com/anouarbensaad/vulnx

+Whapa is a set of graphical forensic tools to analyze whatsapp from Android and soon iOS devices.
+All the tools have been written in Python 3.8 and have been tested on linux, windows and macOS systems: https://github.com/B16f00t/whapa

 DDOS Melted Method by MrSanZz: https://github.com/MrSanZz/Melted

 ----